desbma/firstname-chooser/README.md

   - removing compound names
   - removing too short names

+## Usage

+You need a Rust build environment for example from [rustup](https://rustup.rs/).

+Set toolchain to nightly with `rustup override set nightly` and run `cargo run --release -- -h` to build and get command line help.

 ## Data source

 For now this only contains a [source for French names](https://www.insee.fr/fr/statistiques/2540004?sommaire=4767262).